kks32-courses/hpc-containers/singularity/exercise_running_container.md

 Hello World
 ```

 On a research cluster, you probably want to access locations with big datasets, and then write results too.
 For this, you will want to bind a folder to the container.
-Here, we are binding our `/lammps` `/lammps` in the image, and listing the contents to show it worked.
+Here, we are binding our local `./lammps` to `/lammps` in the image, and listing the contents to show it worked.
 We use the command `-B` or `--bind` to do this.

 ```shell
 # On Host